MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Use/use-the-insights.md

 ### To use this insight

 You can set your lunch hours in either of two ways, in **Settings** or by using the **Set lunch hours** card.
-Note that the purpose of the **Set lunch hours** card is meant to alert you to the option of selecting lunch hours and for this reason, it is not always available.
-However, you can always set your lunch hours in **Settings**, as described here:
+This card is shown only for a short while to new users of MyAnalytics.
+It is not available permanently, but you can always set your lunch hours in **Settings**:

 #### Set lunch hours in _Settings_